.

 Now Samuel is both blessed and cursed.
 He's blessed because, with Alejandra out of the way, he has indeed become the most gifted pianist in the world.
 He's cursed because he cannot play the piano without turning into a werewolf-like beast in the process, which almost renders his talents meaningless since he cannot share them with the world.
 And that's where Laura comes in.
 Samuel hopes to live vicariously through her, though things don't go quite as planned.

-This entertaining, well-made film - one of the best South-of-the-border genre offerings from its decade, no doubt - mixes up elements from sources such as Faust, Dr. Jekyll and Mr. Hyde, Beauty and the BeastThe Phantom of the Opera and The Wolf Man to very good effect.
+Alfredo Salazar scripted this entertaining, well-made film - one of the best South-of-the-border genre offerings from its decade, no doubt - which mixes up elements from sources such as Faust, Dr. Jekyll and Mr. Hyde, Beauty and the BeastThe Phantom of the Opera and The Wolf Man to very good effect.
 The normal Samuel is meek, gentle, kind and passive, while the monstrous Samuel is a laughing, sneering, jealous and arrogant creature.
 The dueling personas, with the normal Samuel not able to remember a thing he's done as the monstrous Samuel, follow your standard Jekyll / Hyde format, yet this really has something to say about the dangers of ego, pride and taking shortcuts to fulfill your dreams.
 The addition of the character of Samuel's mother, who is able to keep her son in check regardless of what form he's in (even the monster cowers at her mere touch), gives this an interesting Freudian touch.

 Reasonably well-shot in black-and-white and utilizing expressionistic, shadowy lighting, this is adequately atmospheric in the same Gothic vein of the tales its takes its inspiration from.
 The monster makeups are really pretty great for their time.
 The beast has untamed hair, thick black eyebrows, a flat nose with large nostrils and crooked teeth, though Rambal's exaggerated, intense eyes under all that makeup is what really brings the creature to life and makes it menacing.
 I'm not familiar at all with the lead actor, but he gives a performance here that is very much in league with what classic horror stars like Chaney and Karloff were capable of doing; playing both a gentle character and a dangerous monster with equal pathos.
 The rest of the cast - particularly Guilmáin - is also very good.